docker/docs/opensource/governance/dgab-info.md

 description: Docker Governance Advisory Board
 keywords:
 - governance, board, members, explained
-title: Docker Governance Advisory Board: June 2015 version
+title: "Docker Governance Advisory Board: June 2015 version"
 ---

 An initial version of this proposal was posted for comments on April 30th,